THE ULTIMATE OBLIQUES WORKOUT GUIDE

 SIDE CYCLE CRUNCH

 WHAT MAKES IT EFFECTIVE: You can get an insane contraction in this movement pattern by bringing the elbow down as you flex the trunk.
-Add this one to your killer oblique workouts.
+Add this one to your killer oblique training routine.

 And this is where we start to do the part that most people forget to do.
 It’s the anti-stuff or the anti-lateral control and the anti-rotational control.